dhruvsamdani/Strategy-Backtester/README.md

 ## How it Works:

-The strategey backtester works by pulling data from the yahoo finance api (unoffical) or allowing the user to supply their own data.
+The strategy backtest framework works by pulling data from the yahoo finance api (unofficial) or allowing the user to supply their own data.
 The user can create their own strategy or use one of the provided ones.
 A strategy is created by making indicators that manipulate the data.
 For example there is a crossover strategy that compares a fast SMA (20 day) and a slow SMA (100 day).

 The data is then entered into pandas DataFrames and then a strategy can be made with a manipulation of the DataFrame data.
 After the strategy is created it the strategy can be backtested on market stock data.
 It can also be plotted and the orders that the strategy makes, and the strategy metrics can also be displayed.